 1) Put the cork in the bottom of your cold brewer.

-2) Place your ginormous filter into the brewer and add a pound of coarsely ground Bangin’ Beans.
-Okay, okay, you can use Mornin’ Mudd, too, or Mr. OPHC’s favorite, Bachelor’s Blend (still named as such “for ALL the bachelors of the world!”).
+2) Place your ginormous filter into the brewer and add a pound of coarsely ground 5am Rev. Okay, okay, you can use Monroe Blend, Stupid Good, or Sunrise Serenade too, but Mr. OPHC’s favorite is still the 5am Rev Espresso.

 3) Now the water needs to be added slowly, to combat the natural floating tendencies of the coffee grounds.
 Your cold-brewer should’ve come with some sort of container to place on top which you fill with water, and it slowly drips into the grounds.
 This dripping part may take as much as 45 minutes.
 No biggie.
 Just fill the top and walk away.